Review of "Theory of Everything" by Paul Alderson. (2011)

 You won't find here any serious discussion of elementary particles, nuclear structure, or the acceleration of universal expansion.
 In fact the reader won't find anything here that he might use to make predictions that could be tested in the laboratory.
 This is philosophy, not physics, though serious philosophers will likely dismiss this book as more science-fantasy than philosophy.

 That's the pervasive flaw in Alderson's TOE.
 He concentrates on certain specific things while ignoring everything else.
 But one thing we have learned about the universe is that fundamental physics laws are thoroughly inter-connected.
 That's what we mean by "universal" laws.
-If you imagine one law to be changed, that would necessarily change other laws creating a ripple effect, changing all of them.
+If you imagine one law to be changed, that would necessarily change other laws creating a ripple effect, altering all of them.
 Alderson ignores all those complications.
 "Leave it to others to sort out" seems to be his motto.
 That's a curious attitude for someone who claims a "Theory of Everything".
-His "theory" is a collection of independent and vagueley expressed "laws" without integration or unity.
+His "theory" is a collection of independent and vaguely expressed "laws" without integration or unity.
 It doesn't come close to covering "everything".

 We are not surprised that Alderson even proposes a time machine.
 No, not one to travel into the past (that's impossible, Alderson declares).
 But the future is another thing.
 His time machine proposes shielding oneself from ether on all sides to produce a time dilation effect.
 (We knew that ether shield ought be good for something.)
 This is all in one page, so don't expect details.
 His two pages on gravity drives and tractor beams is equally short on details.
 Clearly he's seen too many episodes of "Star Trek" and space-warped it in his mind into "Star Dreck".